BitInByte/.dotfiles/README.md

 Last, we need to update the ftplugin java.lua file with the correct paths and that's it.
 It should then work in a java file, out of the box

+## Ranger

+In order for ranger to work properly, we need to install a couple of dependencies.
+This will be applied for kitty terminal.
+´´´brew install highlight´´´
+´´´pip install pillow ranger-fm´´´

 ### Treesiter Commands

 For treesitter, only for neovim, you can install language interpreter by :TSInstall <language>